balabanmetin/apples/README.md

 ---------------------------------------------
 You can get started running APPLES with the following command on the example dataset:

-`python apples.py -a data/aln.phy -t backbone.nwk -P 10`
+`python3 apples.py -a data/aln.phy -t data/backbone.nwk -P 10`

 For more options, run the following command:

-`python apples.py -h`
+`python3 apples.py -h`

 ---------------------------------------------
 Input & Output Specification